 These can impact the body, the brain, attitudes, emotions and all levels of functioning.
 In fact, the more levels a behavior impacts, the more addictive it can be.
 Here are two common examples – exercise and sex addictions.

-stimulates respiration and circulation, causing euphoric feelings related to
+high.
+It also stimulates respiration and circulation, causing euphoric feelings

 Exercise addition also appeals to those overly concerned with their appearance.
 A slim, muscular build is associated in their minds with health.
 Unfortunately, as with any activity, when it becomes addictive it becomes damaging.
 Excessive sympathetic nervous system activity shuts down the immune system, deprives the adrenals of rest, upsets thyroid activity and overworks the joints.